Heterogram (literature)

 A heterogram (from hetero-, meaning 'different', + -gram, meaning 'written') is a word, phrase, or sentence in which no letter of the alphabet occurs more than once.
 The terms isogram and nonpattern word have also been used to mean the same thing.

 It is not clear who coined or popularized the term "heterogram".
 The concept appears in Dmitri Borgmann's 1965 book Language on Vacation: An Olio of Orthographical Oddities but he uses the term isogram.
 In a 1985 article, Borgmann claims to have "launched" the term isogram then.
 He also suggests an alternative term, asogram, to avoid confusion with lines of constant value such as contour lines, but uses isogram in the article itself.

 Isogram has also been used to mean a string where each letter present is used the same number of times.
 Multiple terms have been used to describe words where each letter used appears a certain number of times.
-For example, a word where every featured letter appears twice, like "Shanghaiings", might be called a pair isogram, a second-order isogram, or a 2-isogram.
+For example, a word where every featured letter appears twice, like "noon", might be called a pair isogram, a second-order isogram, or a 2-isogram.

 A perfect pangram is an example of a heterogram, with the added restriction that it uses all the letters of the alphabet.

 Uses in ciphers

-Heterograms can be useful as keys in ciphers, since heterogram sequences of the same length make for simple one-to-one mapping between the symbols.
-Ten-letter heterograms like PATHFINDER, DUMBWAITER, and BLACKHORSE are commonly used by salespeople of products where the retail price is typically negotiated, such as used cars, jewelry, or antiques.

-For example, using the PATHFINDER cipher, P represents 1, A represents 2 and so on.
-The price tag for an item selling for $1200 may also bear the cryptic letters FRR, written on the back or bottom of the tag.
-A salesman familiar with the PATHFINDER cipher will know that the original cost of the item was $500, so that if the price is negotiated he will not accidentally eliminate all of the 140% margin in the $1200 price shown to prospective buyers.
+A ten-letter heterogram can be used as the key to a substitution cipher for numbers, with the heterogram encoding the string 1234567890 or 0123456789.
+This is used in businesses where salespeople and customers traditionally haggle over sales prices, such as used-car lots and pawn shops.
+The nominal value or minimum sale price for an item can be listed on a tag for the salesperson's reference while being visible but meaningless to the customer.

 A twelve-letter cipher could be used to indicate months of the year.